zeroherolin/xdma-dma-sg/README.md

 This repository provides a comprehensive guide to working with the XDMA driver for DMA-SG operations.

-The shell scripts are based on connecting the DMA-s port to PCIe XDMA.
+The flow is based on connecting the DMA-s port to PCIe XDMA.
 This may seem redundant, but it is just for testing.
 You can connect the s-port to any stream device without modifying the shell scripts.

 ## Prerequisites